dexedge/schatz/README.md

 ## Image resolution

-Finally, the script will ask for the level of JPEG compression.
+Finally, the script will ask for the level of JPEG resolution.
 The options are 50%, 75%, and 100%, where 100% is **maximum resolution**.

-The LOC interface itself offers five options for images: GIF, three levels of JPEG compression (12.5%, 25%, and 50%), JPEG2000 (not widely used), and TIFF.
+The LOC interface itself offers five options for images: GIF, three levels of JPEG resolution (12.5%, 25%, and 50%), JPEG2000 (not widely used), and TIFF.
 The GIF files seem to be the thumbnail images, and are unlikely to be useful.
 The TIFF and JPEG2000 formats use a different form of URL than do the JPEG files, and would require significant modifications to the `schatz` script.
 Individual TIFF images are easy enough to download by hand.
 They are quite large (ca. 5 MB), and yet the basic resolution is not all that high, as can seen by enlarging one.

 ![](LOC-tiff-example.png)
 </br></br>